 - Hair should be clean, neat and well groomed.
 Any hair coloring or style that distracts from the learning environment is not permitted.

 - Unnatural or excessive application of make-up is not allowed.

 - Blankets, pillows, or other similar items cannot be used, carried, or worn during the school day.

 - Sleepwear/pajamas may not be worn inside the school building.

-- Tattoos, which display obscenities or sexual innuendo; depict violence or weapons; advertise or promote alcoholic beverages, narcotics, tobacco, or other prohibited substances; displays gang affiliation or worn in a manner that communicates gang affiliation; or items that could be viewed as offensive to others are not permitted.
+- Tattoos which display obscenities or sexual innuendo, depict violence or weapons, advertise or promote alcoholic beverages, narcotics, tobacco, or other prohibited substances are not permitted.
+Additionally, tattoos which display gang affiliation or that could be viewed as offensive to others are not permitted.

 - Shoes must be worn at all times.
 House shoes/slippers or shoes creating a safety issue are not permitted.

 - The dress code is subject to change and all decisions made by the administrative staff are final.
 Failure to comply with principal request will be considered insubordination that may result in disciplinary consequences.

 - Dress code violations must be corrected before a student may return to class.
 Students that are unable to correct their dress code may be sent to ISS.

 - Determining the method of correction of the dress code violation will be the decision of the school administrators.
 Corrections include but are not limited to: placing a ‘cinch’ in belt loops to tighten waistband, changing into appropriate clothing, and removing prohibited items.